mamsul/virtual-table-component/README.md

-# React Virtualized Table 📊
+# Virtual Table Component 📊

 A high-performance virtual table component built with React and TanStack Virtual for handling large datasets efficiently.